 - Setup Sync: As previously mentioned, if you use Chrome across all your devices, you could set up Sync to sync bookmarks, history, and more.
 Here’s how:

-- Sign-in into Chrome using your Google account, and then at the top right corner, just next to the three-dotted icon, find the Profile menu.
+- Sign-in to Chrome using your Google account, and then at the top right corner, just next to the three-dotted icon, find the Profile menu.

 - Click on the Profile Menu, and choose Turn on Sync.

 - Using Incognito Window: Chrome offers a privacy-based browsing option under the name of Incognito Window, which could be used for private browsing.
 Here’s to move into that:

 - Open Chrome, on the top right, find and select the three-dotted icon.
 Next, from the drop-down, choose the New Incognito Window.

 With that said, which Chrome feature do you like the most?
 Do let us know by dropping a comment down below.